 \section{Preliminary}

-In real applications, we often want to factor matrix $\bA$ into two orthogonal matrices $\bA =\bQ\bLambda\bQ^\top$ where $\bLambda$ is diagonal or upper triangular, e.g., eigen analysis via the Schur decomposition and principal component analysis (PCA) via the spectral decomposition.
-This can be computed via a sequence of \textit{orthogonal similarity transformations}:
+In real applications, we often aim to factor a matrix $\bA$ into two orthogonal matrices such that $\bA =\bQ\bLambda\bQ^\top$, where $\bLambda$ is either diagonal or upper triangular.
+Common examples include eigenanalysis via Schur decomposition and principal component analysis (PCA) using spectral decomposition.
+This type of factorization can be computed through a sequence of \textit{orthogonal similarity transformations}:

 which converges to $\bLambda$.
-However, this transformation will always be very hard to handle in practice, for example, via the Householder reflectors.
-Following the QR decomposition via the Householder example, \footnote{where $\boxtimes$ represents a value that is not necessarily zero, and \textbf{boldface} indicates the value has just been changed. } the sequence of orthogonal similarity transformation can be constructed via the Householder reflectors:
+However, this transformation can be difficult to handle in practice; for instance, when using Householder reflectors.
+Following the approach used in QR decomposition with Householder reflectors, the sequence of orthogonal similarity transformations can be constructed using Householder reflectors:

-where the left Householder introduces zeros in the first column below the main diagonal (see Section~\ref{section:qr-via-householder}, p.~\pageref{section:qr-via-householder}), and unfortunately the right Householder will destroy the zeros introduced by the left Householder.
+where the left Householder ($\bH_1\times$) introduces zeros in the first column below the main diagonal (see Section~\ref{section:qr-via-householder}), but unfortunately, the right Householder ($\times \bH_1^\top$) will undo the zeros created by the left Householder.

-However, if we are less ambitious to modify the algorithms into two phases, where the first phase transforms into a Hessenberg matrix (Definition~\ref{definition:upper-hessenbert}, p.~\pageref{definition:upper-hessenbert}) or a tridiagonal matrix (Definition~\ref{definition:tridiagonal-hessenbert}, p.~\pageref{definition:tridiagonal-hessenbert}).
-And if we find a second phase algorithm to transform the results from the first one to the goal we want to find, then we complete the algorithm:
+However, we can simplify the process by splitting the algorithm into two phases.
+In the first phase, we transform the matrix into a Hessenberg matrix (Definition~\ref{definition:upper-hessenbert}) or a tridiagonal matrix (Definition~\ref{definition:tridiagonal-hessenbert}).
+Then, in the second phase, we apply an iterative algorithm to convert the results from the first phase into the desired form.
+This leads to the following algorithmic structure:

-where the left Householder will not influence the first row, and the right Householder will not influence the first column.
-A phase 2 \footnote{which is usually an iterative algorithm.} algorithm to find the triangular matrix is shown as follows:
+In this case, the left Householder does not affect the first row, and the right Householder does not disturb the first column.
+A Phase 2 algorithm, typically iterative, for finding the triangular matrix is as follows:

-From the discussion above, to compute the spectral decomposition, Schur decomposition, or singular value decomposition (SVD), we usually reach a compromise to calculate the Hessenberg, tridiagonal, or bidiagonal form in the first phase and leave the second phase to finish the rest \citep{van2012families, van2014restructuring, trefethen1997numerical}.
+As discussed above, to compute spectral decomposition, Schur decomposition, or singular value decomposition (SVD), we often make a trade-off.
+In the first phase, we reduce the matrix to Hessenberg, tridiagonal, or bidiagonal form.
+The second stage then completes the decomposition using an iterative method \citep{van2012families, van2014restructuring, trefethen1997numerical}.